Early Detection: Know sooner, Live Better

 Get checked.
 Early detection matters.

-There are many types of dementia that cause problems remembering, thinking, or making daily decisions.
+There are many types of dementia that cause problems with remembering, thinking, or making daily decisions.
 Dementia symptoms can vary widely from person to person.

 There is hope, care and support for you on this journey.